Drakmord2/server-side-nodejs/README.md

 - node-examples (Intro to Node.js)
 - node-http     (Node.js HTTP server)
 - node-express  (Express.js server)
-- assignment-1

 **Week 2**
 - conFusionServer (Express Generator)

 ## Docker
-A Docker development environment with Node.js, MongoDb and all necessary Node modules is available for you to use.
+A Docker development environment with Node.js, MongoDb and all necessary Node modules is available.

-You can set it up by doing:
+You can set it up by executing:

 ```bash
 $ cd devops/
 $ docker-compose up --build
 ```

-**Network**
-- node  @ port 3000
-- mongo @ port 27017

 To enter the Node container use:

 ```bash
 $ docker exec -it devops_node_1 bash
 ```

+**Network**
+- node  @ port 3000
+- mongo @ port 27017